charlie2951/krv32/README.md

 ***Points to Remember*** <p>
 1. *Program memory size:* The default size is 1KB.
 See the generated firmware.hex file.
 If it crosses 256 lines (= 256 x 4), excluding the last rows of ZEROS, the code will not fit into 1KB memory space.
 You have to increase it.
 For that, open Verilog file *progmem.v* and change the line *parameter MEM_SIZE=1024* to the required value.
 Also, edit the *Makefile* and change the variable *MEM_SIZE = 1024* to the required value.
 Then open the loader script *sections.lds* and change the LENGTH variable *mem : ORIGIN = 0x00000000, LENGTH = 1K* to the required value. <p>
-2. *Whether Verilog core support toolchain generated opcode?* :  See the *dumpfile* after C compilation and check what registers and instructions are used.
+2. *Whether Verilog core support toolchain generated opcode?* :  See the *dumpfile* after C compilation and check the registers and instructions used.
 This version of CPU supports almost all commonly used instructions unless mentioned at the top of cpu.v <p>
 3. Traps or any other interrupts are not supported.
 CSR instructions are not supported in the current version. <p>
 ***N.B.*** This is the initial version of CPU and may contain additional bugs. <p>

 ## Schematic of GOWIN Tang 9k FPGA
 ![image](https://github.com/user-attachments/assets/23155624-dbff-4b06-b6cf-676d198d0315)
 ## FPGA Implementation Examples
-Go through the ***fpga*** directory to explore the compiled and implemented project in Tang9K FPGA from GOWIN.
-Note that: Tang9k uses active low reset.
-Also LED port is 6 bit.
+Go through the ***fpga*** directory to explore the compiled and implemented project in the Tang9K FPGA from GOWIN.
+Note that Tang9k uses an active low reset.
+Also LED port is 6 bits.
 So there are minor changes in reset logic (!rst instead of rst) and top module (top.v).

 ## Revision Note
-Version-2 is more hardware efficient in terms of FPGA resources.
-V1.0 consumes 34% LUT, V2 takes only 14%.
-Program memory is isolated from cpu core to bring more flexibility.
+Version-4.1 is more hardware efficient in terms of FPGA resources.
+Previous versions (V1.0) consume 34% LUT, V2 takes only 14%.
+Program memory is isolated from the CPU core to bring more flexibility.
 GPIO logic is also isolated and implemented at top.v file (top module).

 ***Known issues/bugs*** <p>
-Date: 16/04/2025: Bug: Arithmetic right shift SRA, SRAI not working, Note: LB, LBU, LH, LHU, SB, SH not implemented/having bug<p>
+Date: 16/04/2025: Bug: Arithmetic right shift SRA, SRAI not working<p>